 PERSONAL BIO

 My memoir, A Slice of Orange, covers what led me to join a cult, how I recovered from the psychological devastation – and the many joyful times in between.
-My journey there and back led to a career as a trauma therapist, and a life-long fascination with the psychology of persuasion.
+My journey led to a career as a trauma therapist, and a life-long fascination with the psychology of persuasion.

-A lifetime of chronic illness, a recent bout with cancer, and my years as a somatic therapist have led to the creation of Plant Talk - When the Tree Hugs You Back which helps readers access nature's support for sickness and suffering.
+A lifetime of chronic illness, a recent bout with cancer, and my years as a somatic therapist have led to the creation of Plant Talk: Nature's Healing Advice (unpublished).
+I live with my husband, film-maker Ron Ranson in southern California where I enjoy wild rabbits and giant sunflowers.

 BRIEF OFFICIAL BIO